KBryan/Scaffold_Reach_UI/README.md

 * https://gist.github.com/KBryan/a2da2c95781b233cf7b8148722a6a21b

-To use this demo open two browsers one for Alice's role and another for Bob's role using the Rinkeby network.
-Simply follow the instructions provided.
+To use this demo open two browsers one for Alice's role and another for Bob's role using the Algorand network.
+You will need to have AlgoSigner configured to use this example.

 visit the live demo for Algorand [Reach React Live Demo](https://www.kwamebryan.com/reach_algo/)